Follow the step by step process or choose what situation that best describes you:

 Internship

 Most ABA-approved law schools will require that you fulfill some sort of clinical requirement as part of your curriculum.
 The University of New Mexico School of Law, for example, offers students opportunities to participate in practical clinics such as the Southwest Indian Law Clinic, the Law Practice Clinic, the Community Lawyering Clinic, and the Business and Tax Clinic.
-Other programs offered by the school includes an extern program, in which you may be placed into the public defender’s office, a judge’s office, a private practitioner’s office, or federal and state administrative offices.
+Other programs offered by the school include an extern program, in which you may be placed into the public defender’s office, a judge’s office, a private practitioner’s office, or federal and state administrative offices.
 New Mexico’s Supreme Court adopted a rule in 1970 that allows students to practice in state courts.

 Degree Programs